Potential energy: Overview

 The more formal definition is that potential energy is the energy difference between the energy of an object in a given position and its energy at a reference position.

+History

+From around 1840 scientists sought to define and understand energy and work.

+The term "potential energy" was coined by William Rankine a Scottish engineer and physicist in 1853 as part of a specific effort to develop terminology.
+He chose the term as part of the pair "actual" vs "potential" going back to work by Aristotle.
+In his 1867 discussion of the same topic Rankine describes potential energy as 'energy of configuration' in contrast to actual energy as 'energy of activity'.
+Also in 1867, William Thomson introduced "kinetic energy" as the opposite of "potential energy", asserting that all actual energy took the form of 1/22.
+Once this hypothesis became widely accepted, the term "actual energy" gradually faded.

 Work and potential energy

 Potential energy is closely linked with forces.
 If the work done by a force on a body that moves from A to B does not depend on the path between these points (if the work is done by a conservative force), then the work of this force measured from A assigns a scalar value to every other point in space and defines a scalar potential field.
 In this case, the force can be defined as the negative of the vector gradient of the potential field.